 1) I love wood crafts and,

 2) because I wanted the girls to have something that could sit in their rooms and be pretty, but also remind them to have Faith In God.
 It needed to be something that wasn’t too challenging or messy!!!
 And because I could only fit eight around my table at once, we did it in two shifts.
+I think the biggest challenge for the girls was choosing their three colours and button centers.

 I cut the wood and made word stencils.
 All the girls had to do was their base coat, sanding and stenciling.
 I handled the blade for etching the flowers, and did all the staining.